gatech-epic-power/epically-powerful/docs/source/pages/getting_started.md

 (GettingStarted)=
 # Getting Started
 EpicallyPowerful assumes a basic familiarity with some concepts like Python, electrical actuation, Linux computers, and inertial sensing.
-An in depth knowledge is not needed, but it can be helpful to search around for some basic refreshers.
+In-depth knowledge is not needed, but it can be helpful to search around for some basic refreshers.

 ## Quickstart
-1) Set up your [Raspberry Pi](RPiSetup) or [Jetson Orin](JetsonSetup)
+1) Set up your [Raspberry Pi](RPiSetup) or [Jetson Orin Nano](JetsonSetup)
-2) Install EpicallyPowerful Python package.
-In newer versions of ubuntu, you will likely need some form of virtual environment ([see here](PythonEnvs)).
+2) Install Epically Powerful Python package.
+In newer versions of Ubuntu, you will likely need some form of ([virtual environment](PythonEnvs)).
    ```console
    $ pip install epicallypowerful
    ```
-3) [Set up your actuators CAN ID](Actuators) , and connect your actuator to power and the CAN interface on your Pi.
+3) [Set up your actuator's CAN ID](Actuators), then connect your actuator to power and the CAN interface on your single-board computer.
 4) Run the basic demo script
    ```console
    $ ep-stream-actuator --id <CAN ID>